The Validated Synthetic Data Principle

 Same scoring engine.
 Same regulatory thresholds.
 Same deterministic logic.
 The only thing that changes is the input source — and each layer is strictly better than the last.

-Five Rules for Validated Mock Data
+Five Rules for Validated Synthetic Data

-Every mock value has a source field
+Every synthetic value has a source field

 If you cannot cite the source, the number does not belong in your codebase.